PradoJuanPablo/configure-ad/README.md

 - Install Active Directory
 - Create an Admin and Normal User Account in AD
 - Join Client-1 to  your Domain
+- Setup Remote Desktop for non-administrative users on Client-1
+- Create a bunch of additional users using Powershell

 <h2>Setup Resources in Azure</h2>